"Sarasota's Slim's" handful of Oscar-nominated movies

 name, to help distinguish it from other 'castable devices' that might already be visible on your wifi network,

-such as a 2nd Chromecast or Roku device, or one of the industry's intelligent microphone/speaker
+such as a 2nd Chromecast or a Roku device, or one of the industry's intelligent microphone/speaker

 devices, such as Google's "Home" or Amazon's "Alexa", or Apple's "Siri".
 For those intelligent 'speaker' devices,